manevpe/manager-1-2-1-guide/README.md

  - What should I know about you?
  - What would you like to know about me?
  - What motivates you in your work?
- - Tell me about an achievement you are proud of?
+ - Tell me about an achievement you are proud of.
- - Tell me about a situation you are not proud of?
+ - Tell me about a situation you are not proud of.
+How would you react in the same situation now?
  - Hobbies & interests
  - What did you do on the weekend?
- - What did you do on the last holiday?
+ - What did you do on your last holiday?
+ - What was the most fun activity you did in the recent years?
+ - If you weren't in software development, what would you be doing?
- - Tell me about your previous manager?
+ - Tell me about your previous manager.
 What did you like and didn't like about working with him/her?
  - What are the 2-3 things you can't stand?
  - Tell me about the colleagues in your previous team, that you got along the most with?